Print3M/print3m.github.io/_notes/os-dev/hpet.md

   - [4.2.
 Periodic mode](#42-periodic-mode)

 ## 1. What is HPET?
 HPET is a hardware timer developed by Intel and Microsoft, incorporated in chipsets since 2005.
-The main reason for its introduction was to replace older, less efficient and accurate timers such as PIT (Programmable Interval Timer).
+The main reason for its introduction was to replace older, less efficient and less accurate timers such as PIT (Programmable Interval Timer).

 ## 2. Architecture
 > **More**: HPET Sepcification